nkinnan/esphome-pace-bms/README.md

 ```

 Next, you need to decide whether to query the slave BMSes in "broadcast" or "relay" mode.
 Broadcast means that this component will send a request for information to a special 0xFF address which means "return data for all packs in a single response".
 Relay means that this component will ask the master BMS to forward requests for information to each slave one at a time.
 Differences:
 1) Broadcast requires a larger receive buffer for both this component and it's uart.
 Generally 256 * (number of BMSes).
 Relay mode can leave the buffer sizes at 256 since responses aren't returned in concatenated form.
-The buffers still aren't very large for a reasonably sized setup (it might become a concern if you start getting up towards the 16 battery packs end of things), so it shouldn't be an issue unless your ESP is under memory pressure for some reason (maybe you're running LVGL on it or something).
+The buffers still aren't very large for a reasonably sized setup (it might become a concern if you start getting up towards the 16 battery packs end of things), so it shouldn't be an issue unless your ESP is under memory pressure for some reason.
 2) I have seen cases where the firmware has bugs in it when responding in relay mode.
 Payload sizes are off by a couple of bytes, that kind of thing.
 This can cause warnings or errors in processing.
 But it's still a valid method, and available to select if you have some reason to do so.

 Both modes are fully supported, but my recommendation is to use broadcast mode: